CodeMode365/frontend-assignment/README.md

 ## Project Structure
 The project structure follows a modular approach to enhance maintainability and scalability.
-Here's an overview of the main directories and files:

 ## Available Scripts